pkgforge-dev/kdeconnect-AppImage/README.md

 # kdeconnect-AppImage

+By default running the AppImage will launch `kdeconnect-app`.

+In order to launch `kdeconnect-cli`, `kdeconnect-indicator`, `kdeconnectd`. you can symlink the AppImage to those names, and by launching the symlinks the AppImage will know that you want to run that binary instead.
+You can also pass the binaries as the first argument to the AppImage as well.

 AppImage made using [sharun](https://github.com/VHSgunzo/sharun), which makes it extremely easy to turn any binary into a portable package without using containers or similar tricks.

 **This AppImage bundles everything and should work on any linux distro, even on musl based ones.**